aydbtiko24/movie-catalogue/README.md

 Doubts or want to present your opinions, views?
 You're always welcome.
 You can [start discussions](https://github.com/aydbtiko24/movie-catalogue/discussions).

 ## Published App 🏪
 Want to see or maybe try my Published App on Google Play?
-[Let's go I'll take you there!](bit.ly/apps-highair)😀.
+[Let's go!
+I'll take you there!](https://bit.ly/apps-highair)😀.

 ## License